 Total repayment on that $50K: $67,500.
 He paid $17,500 for the privilege of speed.

 A week later, he mentioned it to another owner at a truck stop.
 That guy had used a lending marketplace for the same amount.
 Three offers came back.
-Best one: 14% APR, total repayment of $57,000.
+The best one came in at a significantly lower rate with a total repayment of $57,000.

 Same $50K.
 Same kind of business.
 A $10,500 difference — because one owner shopped and the other didn't.